 The RFK Memorial Library is open six days a week during the regular semesters.
 Hours are posted on the front entrance, Circulation Service Desk, Reference Service Desk and other locations within the building.
 During holidays and between semesters, an interim schedule is posted at these locations.
-For additional information please contact the Circulation Desk (671) 735-2311, the Reference Desk (671) 735-2341, or the Administration Office (671) 735-2331/2/3.
+For additional information please check the library's homepage www.uog.edu/library or contact the Circulation Desk (671) 735-2311, the Reference Desk (671) 735-2341, or the Administration Office (671) 735-2331/2/3.